Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress03/01/2024

-The worst affected prefecture in Japan is Ishikawa, the two major cities of Tokyo and Osaka are not much affected and tourists here are still safe.
+The worst affected prefecture in Japan is Ishikawa, the two major cities Tokyo and Osaka are not much affected and tourists here are still safe.

-The 7.6-magnitude earthquake that struck off the west coast of Japan on January 1, with its epicenter in Ishikawa Prefecture, damaged hundreds of buildings and killed more than 60 people.
+The 7.6 magnitude earthquake that struck off the west coast of Japan on January 1, with its epicenter in Ishikawa Prefecture, damaged hundreds of buildings and killed more than 60 people.
 Here are some things to know when traveling to Japan after the earthquake, according to advice from American travel experts.

 Which areas are unsafe?